AnnaSyme/wfs-VGP/README.md

 * If you will be using real vertebrate genome data, it is likely you will need more Galaxy storage.
 Contact the Galaxy Australia team to discuss/request.
 * Import your real data sets into Galaxy.
-* Or, to use real VGP data, go to Upload Data: Choose remote files: Genome Ark: species and choose a species.
+* Or, to use real VGP data, go to **Upload Data: Choose remote files: Genome Ark: species** and choose a species.
 * Note: not all species have data from all Hifi, HiC and bionano sources.
 * Note that you will likely have to convert the data into the correct formats required.
 Alternatively, modify the workflows themselves to accept the data in the formats you have.

 ## Run the workflows on real data

-* Do any QC required, this is not in the current workflow.
+* Do any QC required, as this is not in the current workflow.

-* modify workflows as needed
+* Modify workflows as needed: label or tag outputs, change tool parameters, swap tools, add or delete steps.
-eg labelling or tagging outputs are all params ok for your data for each tool, if not modify For large data would recommend testing: make a subset of data run each tool on subset of data first
+* For large data we would recommend testing tools and workflows on a subset of the data first.